j0hnm4r5/hagen/README.md

 ![](https://github.com/j0hnm4r5/hagen/raw/master/assets/screenshot.png)

-A colorful logger for JS in Node and in the Browser (ES6 only).
+A colorful logger for JS in Node, Electron, and in the Browser (ES6 only).
 Named after Hagen, the colorful Lumberjack from [Synthie Forest](https://vimeo.com/90995716).

 ## Getting Started